 The list you're viewing is made up of a variety of different people, including Lee Goldblum and Ernest Lamont Johnson.While this isn't a list of all male realtors, it does answer the questions "Who are the most famous male realtors?" and "Who are the best male realtors?"

-Brian Keith Bosworth, nicknamed "The Boz," is an American former professional football player who played as a linebacker for the National Football League's Seattle Seahawks.
-He played in the NFL for three seasons during the 1980s.
-Bosworth played college football for the University of Oklahoma, and was a two-time consensus All-American.
-He gained fame and notoriety through his flamboyant personality, controversial comments about the National Collegiate Athletic Association and radical hair cuts.
-Since 1991, Bosworth has been a Hollywood film actor. ...more on Wikipedia
+- Brian Keith Bosworth (born March 9, 1965), nicknamed "The Boz," is an American actor and former professional football player who played linebacker for the Seattle Seahawks in the National Football League (NFL).
+Bosworth played High school football for the Sunnyside Grizzlies, and was a two-time consensus All-American.
+He gained fame and notoriety through his flamboyant personality, controversial comments about the National Collegiate Athletic Association (NCAA) and radical hair cuts.
+Bosworth was less successful in the NFL, and injuries forced him to retire after three seasons.